How Venezuela turns its useless bank notes into gold | MarketScreener

 GOLD FEVER

 The gold road begins in places like La Culebra, an isolated jungle area in southern Venezuela.
-Here, hundreds of men labour in crude mining operations that would be at home in the 19th century.
+Here, hundreds of men labor in crude mining operations that would be at home in the 19th century.
 They excavate mineral-laden dirt with picks in hand-dug tunnels, hauling it out with pulleys and winches.

 Their activity is laying waste to fragile forest ecosystems and spreading mosquito-borne diseases.
 Miners complain of shakedowns by military forces sent to guard the region, whose homicide rate is seven times the national average.
-Venezuela's ministries of defence and information did not respond to requests for comment.
+Venezuela's ministries of defense and information did not respond to requests for comment.

 Miner Jose Rondon is used to hardship.
 Now 47, he arrived in 2016 from northeast Venezuela with his two adult sons.
 His bus driver's salary could not keep pace with Venezuela's hyperinflation, which the International Monetary Fund projects will hit 10 million percent this year.